Broker Check

 Keep those emotions in check, look to the future, and make sure you understand your settlement agreement.

-If you can do these simple (yet not easy) things, you will have avoided the mistakes that cost most people big.
+If you can do these things, you will avoid the most costly mistakes common in divorce.